christian-photo/ninaAPI/README.md

 - The third number is incremented for smaller feature updates and bug fixes.
 - The fourth number is incremented for small 'emergency' bug fixes.

+### Acknowledgements

+- This project uses [EmbedIO](https://github.com/unosquare/embedio) for its Webserver
+- [ImageMagick](https://github.com/dlemstra/Magick.NET) is used to support a variety of different image formats

 ---

 Take a look at these projects: